Connect with us

 Maree also manages the Volunteer Coordinators Network for Bushcare in Greater Sydney and has a keen interest in helping Landcare partner with landholders in the area of sustainable land management.
-Angela has been involved in the Sydney-based Absentee Landholder project and developed the LandSmart app for landholders.
+Angela has been involved in the Sydney-based Absentee Landholder project.

 Marien Stark, South East Regional Agricultural Landcare Facilitator.

 Marien is based in our Berry office and supports the networks of community groups who are passionate about caring for the natural resources in South East including South East Landcare and the South East Regional Community of Practice.

 Marien works with staff across the South East Region coordinating and delivering opportunities for landholders, community groups and other agencies share knowledge and improve their land management practices.